JonahBranch/gimmepw/README.md

 ```

 Possible improvements:
+- there's logic to add an exact number of special characters and digits, maybe it would be nice to do the same for capitals as well.
+I'm not sure
 - gimmepw allows a LOT of special characters, the full list being ```~!@#$%^&*()-_=+{}[];:```.
 Some websites might not support all of these so it would be nice to exclude certain characters from passwords using another command line argument.
 It's possible I could remove the less common ones to improve the default behavior as well, and maybe add a feature to "add back" the characters you want available.
 Ideally the default behavior should make a valid password on as many websites as possible
 - the best password generators are, in my opinion, pass phrases (at least if you intend on memorizing your passwords).
 Implementing this would be a little more complicated since you would need to include a dictionary.
 Maybe this would be a fun next step